hdangle31/AB-Test-MKTG-R/README.md

 # A/B Testing Analysis of Digital Marketing Campaign

+## Overview

 This A/B Testing Project captures the outcomes of an A/B test run by marketing companies to evaluate whether advertising exposure influences purchasing behavior, and how exposure patterns vary among users.

-## Overview

 The analysis explores conversion rates, optimal timing for ad delivery, and various factors affecting user engagement using statistical methods and data visualization in R.

 ## Report

-The complete analysis is available in the [`report.html`](./report.html) file, which provides detailed explanations, statistical results, and visualizations of the A/B testing campaign.
+The complete analysis is available in the [HTML Report](./report.html) or [PDF Report](./A_B%20Testing%20Analysis%20of%20Digital%20Marketing%20Campaign.pdf), which provides detailed explanations, statistical results, and visualizations of the A/B testing campaign.

 ## Dataset Information